 If the patient has gallstones and a laparoscopic cholecystectomy is performed, the global period is 90 days.
 That includes 40 minutes of pre-evaluation time, 10 minutes of positioning time, 15 minutes of pre-procedure scrub time, 80 minutes for the procedure itself, 25 minutes of immediate post-procedure time, two level-99213 office visits, and one level-99212 office visit.

-CMS goes on to describe their plans for more data collection “in the near future” looking at “the level of post-operative visits including the time, staff and activities involved in furnishing post-operative visits and non-face-to-face services.”
+CMS describes their plans for more data collection “in the near future,” looking at “the level of post-operative visits including the time, staff and activities involved in furnishing post-operative visits and non-face-to-face services.”
 What does this mean for physicians who perform procedures?
-Although one can never predict the actions of CMS, you would have to expect that they are not going to continue to pay for post-operative care if that care is rarely furnished so expect the RVUs assigned to many procedures to drop.
+Although one can never predict the actions of CMS, you would have to expect they will not continue to pay for post-operative care if that care is rarely furnished, so expect the RVUs assigned to many procedures to drop.

 Physicians who perform procedures would be wise to watch for announcements from CMS on their future data collection efforts.
-Those physicians who are not surveyed will be counting on those who are selected to accurately report so that CMS can measure the time and effort expended to care for patients.
-If that doesn’t happen, you can be sure CMS is going to start making drastic cuts to payment rates.
+Those physicians who are not surveyed will be counting on those selected to accurately report so that CMS can measure the time and effort expended to care for patients.
+If that doesn’t happen, you can be sure CMS will start cutting down payment rates drastically.

 Physicians can submit their comments until September 10th.